Rethinking Positive Thinking

 Preorder now available on

 “The solution isn’t to do away with dreaming and positive thinking.
-Rather, it’s making
+Rather,

 the most of our fantasies by brushing them up against the very thing most of us are taught